su0ltan/student-SQL-project/README.md

 # Student Database Management System

 The Student Database Management System is a Java project designed to manage student records in a database.
-It provides several features, including adding student records, displaying student records, and editing students' GPA.
+It provides several features, including adding student records, displaying student records, and editing students' GPAs.

 ## Features